ThePalaceProject/circulation-load-test/README.md

 The locust dashboard will then be available at: `http://localhost:8089`.

 ## Fair Warning

+*Do not run this code against production servers!*

 *Some tests involve borrowing books.
 Borrowing a book, on many CMs, will consume a license.
 This may cost money!*